1 / 2 + sun room

 ‘Brough House’ is situated close to the shore in the village of Burravoe in the south-eastern corner of the island of Yell, the largest of Shetland’s North Isles which lies between Mainland Shetland and the neighbouring island of Unst.

 Shetland is linked to mainland Scotland by an overnight ferry service from Aberdeen operated by Northlink Ferries (www.northlinkferries.co.uk).
 Loganair (www.loganair.co.uk) operates direct flight to Shetland from Aberdeen, Edinburgh & Glasgow.
-Islanders are currently entitled to discounted ferry and air fares.
+Islanders are currently entitled to discounted fares.

-The sale will include all carpets and other fixed flooring coverings, curtains & blinds, light fittings, and all remaining white goods and furniture except for a wooden pew in the front porch, the two sofas in the second living room, and an old wooden organ in the workshop, the sellers would be happy to discuss the remaining furnishings if required.
+The sale will include all carpets and other fixed flooring coverings, curtains & blinds, light fittings and white goods.
+Except for a wooden pew in the front porch and an old wooden organ in the workshop, the sellers would be happy to discuss the remaining furnishings if required.

 Front porch / Sun room

 (Approx. 4.95m x 2.65m) (16’3” x 8’9”) Entry to the property is via the front garden to the south (sea) side of the property where a double glazed front door opens to a large double glazed porch / sun room which enjoys views over the garden to the sea and also to the east.
 On the other side internal windows look into another sun room off the kitchen.
 The ceiling is wood-lined and there are fabric blinds at the windows, recessed ceiling spotlights, a fitted carpet and an inner door to the hallway.

 (Approx. 5.7m x 1m) (18’9” x 3’2”) Running from the kitchen to the left to a second sittingroom to the right, with a carpeted stair to the first floor, the main bathroom and a large cloakroom in between, the porch has borrowed light via the internal window to the porch and wood laminate flooring.